ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 in the center.
 Generally, when creating [procs], we have to decide what is more useful --- modifying a passed value or returning a modified copy.
 And sometimes we have to regard efficiency too.
-Returning newly created large data types like [strings]{.str} may be expensive.
+Returning newly created large data types like [strings] may be expensive.
 A [string] is not a trivial structure, as it contains the dynamic buffer for the [string] content, which has to be allocated.
-On the other hand, for the passed [var] [string] we inserted characters, which involves moving characters and is also not a really cheap operation, and maybe when we insert a lot, the [string]{.str}
-buffer must be even enlarged, which is again expensive.
+On the other hand, for the passed [var] [string] we inserted characters, which involves moving characters and is also not a really cheap operation, and maybe when we insert a lot, the [string] buffer must be even enlarged, which is again expensive.
 So for this use case, it is not really clear what approach is better --- we used the [var] parameter mainly to introduce [var] parameters.
-OK, let us investigate how a function that returns a modified [string]{.str}
+OK, let us investigate how a function that returns a modified [string] may look:
-may look: